SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 Testing is an important part of the development cycle.
 There is a name for code without tests: legacy code.
 When I first started learning React and JavaScript it was overwhelming to say the least.
 If you're new to the JS/React community you're probably feeling super overwhelmed as well.
 Thinking things like: which build tool should I use?
 Which testing framework is right?
 What flux pattern should I be learning?
 Do I even need to use flux?

 That's why I decided to write this post.
-After hours of reading blog posts, looking through source of good JS developers, and one JSConf in Florida I've finally found my testing 'groove'.
+After hours of reading blog posts, looking through source code of respected JS developers, and one JSConf in Florida, I've finally found my testing 'groove'.
 In the beginning I felt so naked and dirty for programming React code without tests.
 I want to live in a world where no developer ever needs to feel that way.
 It's just not right.